Andronovo

 decides the question for her, is the wealth of correspondences between

-she describes the typical fireplace and then the corresponding reference
+Thus, she describes the typical fireplace and then the corresponding

-in Vedic literature.
-These “hearths comprise a shallow round or
+reference in Vedic literature.
+These “hearths comprise a shallow

-oval pit… often covered with flat stone slabs on the bottom….
+round or oval pit… often covered with flat stone slabs on

 Another

-closely adjusted rectangular stone slabs inserted into the ground on
+of closely adjusted rectangular stone slabs inserted into the ground

-their narrow ends.
-Such hearths were found in the centre of a house,
+on their narrow ends.
+Such hearths were found in the centre of a

-had different functions among the Indo-Europeans.
-Thus, in Rome, round
+hearths had different functions among the Indo-Europeans.
+Thus,

-hearths were sacred to the goddess Vesta, rectangular (including square)
+in Rome, round hearths were sacred to the goddess Vesta, rectangular

 This

-fireplace, and it may have been by coincidence that Indo-Iranians and
+a fireplace, and it may have been by coincidence that Indo-Iranians

-Kuzmina assumes, or vice-versa.
-Then everything depends on the chronology.
+as Kuzmina assumes, or vice-versa.
+Then everything depends on the

-South-Asians may have left their homes and taken the fireplace design
+chronology.
+South-Asians may have left their homes and taken the

-with them to Central Asia, where from 2000 BCE they participated in
+fireplace design with them to Central Asia, where from 2000 BCE

 This,